HackYourFuture-CPH/HYF-AWS-serverless-course/week1/homework.md

 4. Select Next step.

-5. For Instance type, choose t3.small.
+5. For Instance type, choose `t2.micro` (free tier).
 Keep the defaults in the other sections.
 Select Next step.

 6. Review the environment settings and select Create environment.
 It will take a few minutes for your Cloud9 environment to be provisioned and prepared.